cdap-guides/cdap-kafka-ingest-guide/README.md

 }
 ```

-The `KafkaSubFlowlet` makes use of the `Kafka08ConsumerFlowlet` that is
+The `KafkaSubFlowlet` subclasses from the `Kafka08ConsumerFlowlet` that is
 available in the `cdap-kafka-pack` library:

 ```java